dnl-fm/schema/README.md

 This will trigger the GitHub Actions workflow that:
 - Builds installers for Windows, macOS, and Linux
-- Creates a draft GitHub release with all installation files
+- Creates a GitHub release with all installation files automatically attached
 - Generates release notes

-After the workflow completes, review the draft release on GitHub and publish it when ready.
+- Publishes the release automatically

+The workflow will build and attach the following files to the release:
+- Windows: `.msi` and `.exe` installers
+- macOS: `.dmg` installer and `.app` bundle
+- Linux: `.deb` package and `.AppImage` file

 ## Manual Release